 After decades of being a somewhat sleepy Mexican town with a substantial and arty community of expats, San Miguel de Allende is now booming—and not at all sleepy.
 Since being named a UNESCO World Heritage site in 2008, the word has spread and great press has helped.

 In 2013, Conde Nast Traveler readers named San Miguel the best city in the world for travelers.
 In June, 2016, Travel & Leisure readers named it the #1 city in Latin America.
+Then the kudos kept coming.
 Other popular travel publications have named it one of the finest cities for food in Mexico and one of the best places in the world to retire.

 Buying in San Miguel de Allende as an Investment